arshadafridi4u/VIGIL/README.md

 ### Prerequisites
 1. Ensure you have Python 3.7+ installed
-2. Download the UCF50 dataset and place it in a `Dataset` folder
+2. Download the Movies Fight Detection Dataset from Kaggle and place it in a `Dataset` folder
+3. (Optional) Download the KTH Actions Dataset for benchmarking
-3. Install required dependencies (see Requirements section)
+4. Install required dependencies (see Requirements section)

 ### Implementation Steps